-Selective admissions are used in programs of study which require additional standards to the "open door" philosophy.
+Selective admissions are used in programs of study that require additional standards to the "open door" philosophy.
 In addition to the standard procedures required of all curricular applicants, students desiring enrollment in Associate Degree Nursing, Cosmetology, and Radiologic Technology must meet specific departmental requirements.
-For selection to specific programs of study inquiries should be directed to the Admissions Office.
+For selection to specific programs of study, students should direct inquiries to the Admissions Office.

-Selective Admission Procedures
+Selective Admissions Procedures

-- A. Qualify on entrance examinations as prescribed for the program of study. - B. Upon qualifying, applicants will be scheduled for personal conferences with members of the department in which they desire to enroll. - C. Three personal references must be furnished prior to final acceptance. - D. Meet secondary school or postsecondary course requirements as established for specific programs of study. - E. After all admission requirements have been met by the applicant, official admission is contingent upon proof of satisfactory physical health as required by regulatory agencies. - F. Final selection will be determined by the number of openings in the program of study and by applicant's evaluation and ranking.
+- 1. Applicants should qualify on entrance examinations as prescribed for the program of study. - 2.
+Upon qualifying, applicants will be scheduled for conferences with members of the department in which they desire to enroll. - 3.
+Three personal references must be furnished prior to final acceptance.
+(Nursing) - 4.
+Meet secondary school or postsecondary course requirements as established for specific programs of study. - 5.
+After all admissions requirements have been met by the applicant, official admission is contingent upon proof of satisfactory physical health as required by regulatory agencies. - 6.
+Final selection will be determined by the number of openings in the program of study and by the applicant's evaluation and ranking.